gagvirus/an-archer-game/ROADMAP.md

 ### Menus / Settings/ Meta

-- Per-Game Statistics
-  - Collect information regarding the current run / game
-    - how long have played
-    - how much damage inflicted
-    - how many enemies killed
-    - how much damage received
-    - how many levels gained
-    - how many stages passed
-    - how many resources collected
 - Total Statistics
   - combine all the collected data and calculate sum
   - have a page "stats" that shall just display all this info
 - Achievements
   - To be detailed
 - Leaderboards
   - 1st Step - Local - Table containing the following columns:
     - name (just "Hero" for now)